-These projects are intended to accelerate the deployment of qualifying alternative fuel vehicles that operate within the Air District's jurisdiction.
-If replacing heavy-duty vehicles and buses with light-duty vehicles, light-duty vehicles must meet Policy #22.
+These projects are intended to accelerate the deployment of qualifying alternative fuel vehicles that operate within the Air District's jurisdiction by encouraging the replacement of older, compliant trucks and buses with the cleanest available technology.
+If replacing heavy-duty vehicles and buses with light-duty vehicles must meet Policy #22.
 All of the following conditions must be met for a project to be eligible for TFCA Funds:

 - a.
-Vehicles must be new (model year 2019 or newer), and either have a GVWR greater than 14,000 lbs or are classified as urban buses. - b.
-Vehicles must be hybrid-electric, electric, or hydrogen fuel cell vehicles approved by the CARB. - c.
+Each vehicle must be new and have a GVWR greater than 8,500 lbs. - b.
+Eligible vehicles must be approved by the CARB. - c.
 Vehicles must be maintained and operated within the Air District's jurisdiction.

 d.
-The amount of TFCA funds awarded may not exceed 90% of the project's cost after all other grants and applicable manufacturer and local/state/federal rebates and discounts are applied.
+The total amount of TFCA funds awarded combined with all other grants and applicable manufacturer and local/state/federal rebates and discounts may not exceed 90% of the project's eligible cost